The Path Between the Seas by David McCullough - ISBN: 9780743530187

 Summary

-A National Book Award–winning chronicle of the Panama Canal’s creation, a drama of engineering that transformed global trade and shaped American history, by Pulitzer Prize–winning author David McCullough.
+The National Book Award–winning epic chronicle of the creation of the Panama Canal, a first-rate drama of the bold and brilliant engineering feat that transformed global trade routes and shaped modern American history, as told by Pulitzer Prize–winning author and master historian David McCullough.

-A national bestseller, The Path Between the Seas tells the stories of those who fought to fulfill the 400-year-old dream of a maritime passageway between the Atlantic and Pacific oceans. …
+A national bestseller and testament to human determination, The Path Between the Seas tells the stories of the men and women who fought against all odds to fulfill …

 Book Details